thebylito/react-native-navigation-bar-color/README.md

 color can be a HEX color, or name.
 ex: green, blue, #80b3ff, #ffffff....

-Light is true? icon color may be White.
+Light is true? icons will be dark.
-False?
-May be a Black or Gray.

 - Returns a `Promise`